Ethorbit/steamcmd-server-docker/README.md

 This is the Steam game's appid that you want srcds to install.
 (See https://developer.valvesoftware.com/wiki/Steam_Application_IDs)

+This can only be used on the first launch, but you can modify the generated update.sh script.

+* `SRCDS_RUN_BINARY`

+This is the name or relative path to the srcds server's start binary, it is usually called 'srcds_run' (which is the default).
+If your server doesn't start, change this.

-This can only be used on the first launch, but if you mount the container, you can modify the generated install.sh script.
+This can only be used on the first launch, but you can modify the generated start.sh script.

 * `SRCDS_RUN_ARGS`